 The easy part about local SEO citation building and local search success in general is that you just need to state the obvious (where your business is located, business hours and phone number, etc).

 But how do you state the obvious to search engines so that your business will show up in local searches?

 And why should you?
-You’re catering to people, not search engines, right?
+You're catering to customers, not search engines, right?
 Well, yes and no. While customers are your priority, people are searching for local businesses online now more than ever.